-Kristy Schaeffer and William Delaney discuss the implications of recent amendments to the Succession Act 1981
+Kristy Schaeffer discusses the implications of recent amendments to the Succession Act 1981

 From 5 June 2017 a number of changes to the Succession Act 1981 came into effect (pursuant to the Court & Civil Legislation Amendment Act2017 No. 17).
 These changes have the effect of bringing de facto relationships into alignment with traditional marriage relationships in two particular ways:

 - Firstly, a new section 15B provides that the end of a defacto relationship now has the same effect on a testator’s Will as a divorce – that is, it revokes any benefits left to the testator’s former defacto partner and revokes the former defacto partner’s appointment as an executor.
 These provisions will take effect unless a contrary intention appears in the Will (section 15B(3)).
 We highlight for our clients that there still remains an important practical difference between a divorce and the end of a de facto relationship, namely, that a divorce involves the issue of a Divorce Order from the Federal Circuit Court of Australia.
 There exists no equivalent formal piece of evidence to prove the end of a defacto relationship.
 For clients who are in a situation which involves the end of a defacto relationship, we recommend you consider reviewing and possibly updating your Will, or providing us with instructions to formalise or document the end of the defacto relationship to ensure the new s15B applies in your situation.